-Once you have set the advanced option to TRUE, save the model and reopen it to apply the change.
-To open the Building hierarchy dialog box, go to the Manage tab on the ribbon, and click Building hierarchy.
+To open the Building hierarchy side pane, go to the Manage tab on the ribbon, and click Building hierarchy.

 The defined building hierarchy and the object locations in the hierarchy are common for all users of the model.
 Building hierarchy is shared when using Tekla Model Sharing.